Franklin J. Drake: Naval career

 After detaching from Oregon, Drake became inspector of ordnance at the Mare Island Navy Yard.
 During his tour there, he also oversaw the manufacture of gunpowder at the California Powder Works and conducted experiments to test the stability and keeping qualities of the Navy's new smokeless powder; he received a letter of thanks from Commodore George Dewey for the quality of ammunition supplied to the Asiatic Squadron during the Spanish–American War.
 In May 1898, he took up additional duty as commanding officer of the screw steamer USS Pensacola at the navy yard while retaining his position as inspector of ordnance, and was promoted to commander on 3 March 1899.
 In May 1900 received preliminary orders to command the steam sloop-of-war USS Mohican as a training ship.

 Drake detached from Mare Island Navy Yard on 12 December 1900 and proceeded to duty in the Asiatic Squadron, where he took command of the refrigerated stores ship USS Culgoa on 17 March 1901.
 Detaching from Culgoa at Manila in Philippine Islands on 27 May 1901, he was ordered to Cavite Navy Yard at Cavite before taking command of the monitor USS Monterey on 8 July 1901.
+Drake was promoted to captain on 11 September 1903.

 Drake was commanding officer of the battleship USS Wisconsin from 14 December 1904 until November 1906.
-He retired from the Navy on 10 December 1906.
+He retired from the Navy as a rear admiral on 10 December 1906.